This article has been updated from a previous version.

 How does MPAC determine the value of my property?

-Essentially, it all boils down to sales data from Teranet, which runs Ontario’s land registration system.
+It all boils down to sales data from Teranet, which runs Ontario’s land registration system.

 The value that MPAC gives to your property every four years is what MPAC believes your property would have sold for on a given “valuation date.”
 The most recent valuation dates have been Jan.
 1, 2012, Jan.
 1, 2016, and Jan.
 1, 2019.
 That means if MPAC assessed the value of your property to be $1 million on Jan.
-1, 2012, the next four tax years — 2013 through 2016 — saw your property taxes calculated based on a $1 million home value.
+1, 2012, the following four tax years — 2013 through 2016 — saw your property taxes calculated based on a $1 million home value.

 - The age of the property